 “MadCatz!”
 The name has been synonymous with gaming for decades.
 Yet in that time MadCatz as a brand has become a bit diluted–likely from the multiple different fractures and product line divisions.
 Under the mighty MadCatz banner we now have Tritton, who has bent the knee to the “Mad-” thrown, adding their audio solutions to bolster the Cat King’s might.
 What remains of the old Saitek gaming peripherals solutions are also under the command of the mad felines, as are the customizable “Cyborg” arm of game peripherals.

 With their newest premium product, the S.T.R.I.K.E.
 7 gaming keyboard, MadCatz hopes to restore vigor to the core company brand.
 The S.T.R.I.K.E.
 7 has inherited the same modular/customization theme found in nearly all the Cyborg products, such as the adjustable R.A.T. mice.
 Yet MadCatz has “… made the internal decision to move away from the Cyborg brand.”
-Thus the R.A.T.s have been rebranded “MadCatz” ware and so too is the new S.T.R.I.K.E.
+Thus the R.A.T.s has been rebranded “MadCatz” ware and so too is the new S.T.R.I.K.E.
 7 gaming keyboard.

 It’s a good move!
 While being massively expensive, the S.T.R.I.K.E.
 7 is also massively extraordinary.
 In this intricate and powerful piece of adjustable tech, you get a membrane keyboard that mimics a mechanical rather well.
-There are 24 programmable macro buttons, full RGB backlighting on the keys (w/ 16million colors to adjust), height-adjustable left palm rest with thumb wheel/rudder and programmable thumb button.
-You also get interchangeable WASD keys and arrow keys, dedicated media keys (mute, vol +/-, mic-mute) a 2-port USB hub and an instant 2-yr warranty.
+There are 24 programmable macro buttons, full RGB backlighting on the keys (w/ 16million colors to adjust), height-adjustable left palm rest with thumb wheel/rudder, and a programmable thumb button.
+You also get interchangeable WASD keys and arrow keys, dedicated media keys (mute, vol +/-, mic-mute) a 2-port USB hub, and an instant 2-yr warranty.
 But we all know for which side the bread is buttered and we will be fondling that patented V.E.N.O.M. touch screen panel in just a bit.
 Firstly…

-The look and design of the MadCatz is unique and not for everyone.
+The look and design of the MadCatz are unique and not for everyone.
 It looks like a toy to some and a transformable jet fighter to others.
 It’s a bit gaudy and extravagant, but a definite head-turner in all the right ways.
 The S.T.R.I.K.E.
 7 is a showy contrast to Razer’s sleek no-frills design on their competing Deathstalker touch screen keyboard.
 Where the Deathstalker looks ready to dance, the MadCatz is poised with claws drawn, ready for battle.

 The rugged readiness comes from its modular DNA.
 You can detach the Numpad and arrow keys, along with three wrist rest sections.
-Even the V.E.N.O.M. panel slips off and can be moved onto the numbpad for a single gaming unit similar to the Razer Nostromo–but with a touch screen.
+Even the V.E.N.O.M. panel slips off and can be moved onto the Numpad for a single gaming unit similar to the Razer Nostromo–but with a touch screen.
 No matter what school of game kung fu you claim, the S.T.R.I.K.E.
 7 is ready.

 The MadCatz S.T.R.I.K.E.
 7 gaming keyboard is a marvel no doubt.
 But is it worth 3(!) of your hard-earned c-notes?
 Not at this stage.
 Sure I enjoy typing on the near-mechanical keys.
 They are soft to the touch and do not require the key to bottom out for recognition.
 They are also quieter than mechanical keys.
 The layout of the board is a tad gaudy but it comes together comfortably.
 The wheel and programmable button on the wrist rest adds a ton of functionality and new intuitive ways to game.
 The modular design is one of a kind.
 Some keyboards let you remove the Numpad.
 But none can be broken down and reconfigured is this many ways.
 The Nostromo-like configuration may be enough for some gamers who choose to use a separate keyboard for general use.
 Regardless, the S.T.R.I.K.E.
 7 is versatile and ready to accommodate.
-Sadly that exorbitant cost and the lack of useful touch screen applications (no hardware monitoring is astonishing) make is rough to recommend.
-I say wait until the price comes down and the number of smart V.E.N.O.M. panel applications go up.
+Sadly that exorbitant cost and the lack of useful touch screen applications (no hardware monitoring is astonishing) make it rough to recommend.
+I say wait until the price comes down and the number of smart V.E.N.O.M. panel applications goes up.

 Bottom Line: The MadCatz S.T.R.I.K.E.
 7 gaming keyboard is a wonder in more ways than one.
 There is a lot to salivate over.
 TS integration is super smart.
 The programmable software is intuitive.
 Comfort options come in spades with the modular design.
 But the main event is the V.E.N.O.M touch screen panel.
-Hopefully more useful apps will come down the alley for this cat.
+Hopefully, more useful apps will come down the alley for this cat.

 - Touch screen UI is powerful